Court Record

 February 25, 2025 — Matter taken under submission

-After a hearing on the merits, the matter was taken under submission on February 25, 2025.
-The Court considered written and oral arguments and evidence presented by both parties.
+Following the January 27, 2025 trial and the post-trial briefing window, the matter was taken under submission on February 25, 2025.
+The Court considered written and oral arguments and the evidence presented by both parties.

 March 27, 2025 — Under Submission Ruling issued